jherax/mapbox-demo/README.md

-# Getting Started with Create React App
+# GraphQL and React Map GL

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).